Carnivore protoparvovirus 1

 It is sometimes confusingly referred to as "cat plague" and "feline distemper".

 In addition to members of the felid family, it can also affect other carnivorans (e.g. raccoon, mink).

-Etymology

-Formed within English using elements derived from Greek: pan- a combining form meaning "universal" or "worldwide", -leuco- a combining form meaning (in biologic sciences) "white blood cell", and -penia a combining form meaning "loss of" or "decrease of".
-Thus the word means universal loss of white blood cells.
-The universal part refers to both its worldwide distribution and to the fact that all species of cats are infected.

 Transmission

 The feline panleukopenia virus is considered ubiquitous, meaning it is in virtually every place that is not regularly disinfected.
 The infection is highly contagious among unvaccinated cats.

 Antibodies against FPLV, produced by the adaptive immune system, play an important role in the feline response to the virus.
 Maternally-derived antibodies (MDA) efficiently protect kittens from fatal infection.
 This passively acquired immunity is later replaced by an active immune response obtained by vaccination or as a consequence of a natural infection.
 In kittens, the period of greatest susceptibility to infection is when maternal antibodies are absent, or waning, and vaccine-induced immunity has not yet fully developed.

 Free-roaming cats are thought to be exposed to the virus during their first year of life.
 Those that develop a subclinical infection or survive acute illness mount a robust, long-lasting, protective immune response.